WEC-Sim/WEC-Sim/source/getting_started.rst

 Option 3: Static Code Download
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The easiest way to obtain a copy of WEC-Sim is to download the latest tagged release of the WEC-Sim code available on Github, `WEC-Sim v1.1 <https://github.com/WEC-Sim/WEC-Sim/releases>`_.
+The easiest way to obtain a copy of WEC-Sim is to download the latest tagged release of the WEC-Sim code available on Github, `WEC-Sim Release <https://github.com/WEC-Sim/WEC-Sim/releases>`_.

 ..
 Note::
 	This is a static download of the WEC-Sim code.
 If you chose this method, you will have to re-download the code in order to receive code updates.